-ACG 2110.
-INTERMEDIATE ACCOUNTING II: 3 Credits, 3 Hours (Spring Even Years) This course is a continuation of concepts learned in Intermediate Accounting I, further exploring asset valuation and liabilities, also including analysis and interpretation of financial statements, expanding into concepts associated with stockholders' equity and miscellaneous accounting topics including accounting changes, error corrections, prior period adjustments and globalization of accounting standards.
+This course is a continuation of concepts learned in Intermediate Accounting I, further exploring asset valuation and liabilities, also including analysis and interpretation of financial statements, expanding into concepts associated with stockholders' equity and miscellaneous accounting topics including accounting changes, error corrections, prior period adjustments and globalization of accounting standards.
 Prerequisite: Minimum grade of "C" in ACG 2100.

 ACG 2450.
 MICROCOMPUTERS IN ACCOUNTING: 3 Credits, 3 Hours.

-(Spring, Summer Even Years) This course applies accounting principles using popular accounting software such as QuickBooks, Peachtree or Great Plains to prepare and interpret accounting information.
+(Offered online during Mini-Mester B, Fall and Spring terms) This course applies accounting principles using popular accounting software such as QuickBooks, Peachtree or Great Plains to prepare and interpret accounting information.
 This course focuses on small business applications.
 A windows-based computer is required for this course.